vinayhegde1990/devops-notes/docs/source/SPF-DKIM.rst

 SPF & DKIM
 ****************

-*Some useful links to cover the basics of SPF & DKIM*
+*Some useful links to explain the concepts of SPF & DKIM*

 ########
 Concepts